matthewmetzgerx/pyStockSeeder/README.md

 ```
 *this one should go somewhat quickly.*

+if there are issues, they will likely be indicated by warning messaage.
+Since not all stocks in the S&P 1500 are of the Nasdaq, NYSE, or AMEX exchanges, there may be a few which do not get imported.
+That said, there will be a good base with which to start.

+## Moving Forward

+Obviously this is a very small effort but some of the subsequent effort will related to automating data updates, creating visualization code, and creating and overall predictive evaluation machine.
+Depending on the extent to which those efforts grow, they may be put in separate repositories.
+Please reach out if you'd like to chat.

 ## Author
 This project was created by [Mattew Metzger](https://matthewmetzgerx.github.io/).
 Please feel free to add me on [LinkedIn](https://www.linkedin.com/in/matthewmetzgerx/) (*please explain the context*).